-South African reporting requirements are based on Statements of Generally Accepted Accounting Practice ("GAAP") issued by the Accounting Practices Board of the South African Institute of Chartered Accountants, the disclosure requirements of Schedule 4 to the Companies Act and, where applicable, the Johannesburg Stock Exchange Listing Requirements.
+South African reporting requirements are based on Statements of Generally Accepted Accounting Practice ("GAAP") issued by the Accounting Practices Board of the South African Institute of Chartered Accountants, the disclosure requirements of Schedule 4 to the Companies Act and, where applicable, the JSE Securities Exchange South Africa ("the JSE") Listing Requirements.
 The Companies Act requires fair presentation and conformity with "generally accepted accounting practice" (the latter term is not defined).
 This lack of definition has resulted in a body of accounting practices which are uncodified, but are generally followed by companies.
 Disclosure of any departure from statements of GAAP is required; however it is considered unlikely that fair presentation would be achieved without compliance with statements of GAAP.
+In addition, the revised JSE Listing Requirements require financial statements of listed companies to be prepared in accordance with South African GAAP or IAS.